BGI-Qingdao/ScaffMisassemblyAnalysis/README.md

              |
              +-- Specical
                    |
-                   +-- NewContigMiss
+                   +-- NewContigMisassembly
                    |
                    +-- NewWrongRef
                    |
                    +-- SeedContigRepeat

-       each missambly will belong to one of those types .
+       each misassembly will belong to one of those types .